yesasha/alert-selection-bookmarklet/README_OLD.md

 These two things are very basic, but also important.

 ## Bookmarklets
 [Bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) is a javascript stored as a bookmark in browser.
-While normal links start with "http:" protocol, bookmarklets start with "javascript:".
+While normal links start with `http:` protocol, bookmarklets start with `javascript:`.
 It is a very interesting mechanism that allows you to run your javascript code on any page.
 Most desktop browsers support extensions, which are much more powerfull, but mobile browsers laks it in general.
-Bookmarklets allow you to extend the functionality of almost all browsers (desktop and mobile). "javascript:" protocol is not defined in web standarts.
+Bookmarklets allow you to extend the functionality of almost all browsers (desktop and mobile). `javascript:` protocol is not defined in web standarts.

 ### So how do you make it?

 To make a bookmarklet you must create a link starting with "javascript:" protocol, followed by javascript code.
 Something like `javascript:alert("Hello!")`.
 A bookmarklet should not return anything.
 If it returns, the browser will replace the current page with the result equivalent to `document.write(lastReturnedValue)`.
-To prevent this you may put `void(0)` to the end of your code or wrap all your code in `void("your code")`.
+To prevent this you may put `void(0)` to the end of your code or wrap all your code in `void(your code)`.
 But there is another and better way.
 Since 'javascript:' protocol evaluates in global scope you will not want to put variables there, so wrap your code in anonymous function, or better say immediately-invoked function expression: `javascript:(function(){var m='Hello!';alert(m)})()`.
 Sometimes, immediately-invoked function expressions are written like this: `!function(){}()`.
 This is not good for bookmarklets, since it will return "true".
 Now your code evaluates in its own scope and since you are not explicitly returning any value it will return `undefined`.

+<del>You can (or you can tell to the user of your page to) go to browser's bookmarks manager and create it manually.</del> Create a link like this `<a href="javascript:alert("Hello!")"></a>` and ask user to drag it to bookmarks panel.

 <s>So you may want to wrap the last statement in a void(), to prevent this. or if you have a variables you may wrap your code in anonymous function or better say immediately-invoked function expression `javascript:(function(){var message = "Hello!";alert(message)})()` since 'javascript:' protocol evaluates in global scope.
 A bookmarklet must not return anything.
 If it returns, the browser will replace the current page with the result.
 So you may want to wrap the last statement in a void(), to prevent this.
 Sometimes, immediately-invoked function expression is written like this: `!function(){}()`.
 This is not good for bookmarklets, since it will return "true".</s>